lessismoreiammore/fuzzy_memory/README.md

 ##4.
 Code example##

-This code snippet solved the problem to write an ouput to the user at the end of the game
+This code snippet solved the problem to write an output to the user at the end of the game

 ```javascript
 function userOutput(j, i) {